Why do sunroof seals shrink? The science behind seal degradation

 - Structural damage to composite materials that absorb water

-Understanding the science behind seal shrinkage helps explain why:
+Understanding the science explains why:

 - Vehicles in sunny climates are affected more quickly